JamFfm/TFTDisplay/README.md

 (2)-- I followed how to install and run it: https://learn.adafruit.com/user-space-spi-tft-python-library-ili9341-2-8/usage Please do not update your Firmware.
 I will distroy thr Raspi configuration (not the hardware).
 I noticed that you need first initialise with DC 18 and RST 23.
 This causes a white screen.
 After that change to DC 24 and RST 25.
-The latter is thr GPIO I connected.
+The latter is the GPIO I connected.

 Until now only the Craftbeerlogo is displayed with a bit Text.
 ![CraftBerrPi Logo](/home/pi/craftbeerpi3/modules/ui/static/logo.png)